 M. At the completion of the proceeding, the Committee will deliberate confidentially to consider the information obtained in the course of the proceeding and decide whether the respondent violated Statute 21 and, if so, the appropriate sanction.
 In making a determination, the Committee will apply a preponderance of evidence standard.
 Namely, the Committee will decide whether, in consideration of all of the information before it, it is more likely than not that the respondent’s conduct violated Statute 21.
 Although axiomatic, it bears noting that non-disruptive protest and dissent should never be punished.

 N. Decisions are by majority vote of the members of the Committee.

 O. The Committee will impose sanctions that are fair and reasonable given the facts and circumstances.
 In deciding sanctions, normally the Committee will consider the nature of disruptive conduct; mitigating circumstances, if any; and past precedent, if any, established by the Committee.
-If appropriate, the Associate Dean of Students in the University for Disciplinary Affairs will provide the Committee with the facts and circumstances of any similar, past cases and associated sanctions.
+If appropriate, the Associate Dean of Students in the University, Center for Student Integrity will provide the Committee with the facts and circumstances of any similar, past cases and associated sanctions.

 The sanctions listed below may be used singly or in combination by the Committee, which may also devise new sanctions that it deems appropriate.
 The same sanction options are available to the Review Board.

 Warning: A letter shall be issued to the student.
 A prior warning related to misconduct under Statute 21 may be considered in determining a sanction for a current offense.